Win A 2020 C8 In Honor Of Corvette Legend Chip Miller

 To that end, CMAF is giving away a brand new 2020 Chevrolet Corvette with proceeds to benefit the foundation and its goals.
 Not much needs to be said about the car that hasn't already been said: mid-engine, 495 horsepower, and a top speed of 194 miles per hour.

 The grand prize car comes from Valley Chevrolet in Pennsylvania.
-We mention that because Kenny Wallace, who owns the dealership, recently lost his wife Dorothy to amyloidosis, which goes to show this disease isn't as rare as you might think.
+We mention that because Kenny Wallace, who owns the dealership, recently lost his wife Nichole to amyloidosis, which goes to show this disease isn't as rare as you might think.
 The time to educate, comfort, and find the cure is now, so please enter to benefit the great work done by CMAF.

 Entering is easy.
-Just click here and make a donation.
+Just click here and make a donation using promo code M2.
 Donation amounts begin at $25 for three tickets, and Motor1.com readers who use promo code CHIP1 at checkout will receive 25% more tickets as a bonus.
 Enter now to honor Chip, a legend among the Corvette faithful, and fight the disease that took him from us too early.